 DIYs and day tours are not allowed

-All residents and domestic tourists from Luzon must have pre-arranged travel with DOT-accredited travel agencies or tour operators only.
+All residents and domestic tourists must have pre-arranged travel with DOT-accredited travel agencies or tour operators only.
 Do-it-Yourself (DIY) or day tours are no longer allowed.
 Guests are only allowed to stay at accommodations which have secured a special permit to operate.

 Observe strict quarantine